A Rasmussen invariant for links in $\mathbb{RP}^3$: The deformed complex and the Lee complex

 \begin{proof} Lemma \ref{lem:ess circ in Dv iff L is class-1} implies the $k$-grading statements immediately.
 If $s=t$, Table \eqref{eq:differential table} can then be used to verify that $\Theta$ is a chain map, just as in \cite{GLW,GW:AnnLinks}.
 We have $s=t$ for both the Khovanov complex and the Lee complex.
 When $L$ is class-0, there are no essential circles in any resolutions, so $\Theta$ is clearly the identity.
 When $L$ is class-1, the map $\Theta$ interchanges the $k$-gradings $1$ and $-1$; being an involution, it must be an isomorphism. \end{proof}

-\begin{remark} Let $ \Kh^*(L)$ denote the homology of $ \KC^*(D)$.
-While this is a priori triply graded, Proposition~\ref{prop:symmetry for class 1} makes it clear that the last grading $k$ is not essential, because all the information is contained in the bigraded piece $\Kh^{*, *, 0}$ when $L$ is class-0 and in $\Kh^{*,*,1}$ when $L$ is class-1.
+\begin{remark} While the Khovanov homology $\Kh^*(L)$ is a priori triply graded, Proposition~\ref{prop:symmetry for class 1} makes it clear that the last grading $k$ is not essential, because all the information is contained in the bigraded piece $\Kh^{*, *, 0}$ when $L$ is class-0 and in $\Kh^{*,*,1}$ when $L$ is class-1.
 This is similar to how the Euler characteristic $\chi(\Kh^*(L))$ is determined by the polynomial $J_L(q)$ in a single variable; see \eqref{eq:Drobo}. \end{remark}